KenHarlbar/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 8-uppercase.py -  prints a string in uppercase followed by a new line.

 9-print_last_digit.py - prints the last digit of a number.

+10-add.py - adds two integers and returns the result.